-Open Water Swimming with my Campervan
+Open Water Swimming With

 With his quirky gnome mascot perched on the dash of the NV200 CamperCar, there’s no mistaking Chris, as he drives to the beach in all weathers, ready to join his “Shack Shark” Open Water swimming group in the sea near Portsmouth.
 He has his winter routine all worked out.
 “I boil water and put it into flasks, ready for a hot drink, 2 ltr bottles of lukewarm water, to rinse off the seawater, lay out towels on the rear seat and and floor, and a carpet tile or mat outside the door, pop the top up, put the heater on and go for a swim.
 Winter swimming needs a strict routine, before the ‘afterdrop’ kicks in.
 So, coming out of the water, straight to the van, take out warm water and a towel, sluice off the sea, pad myself dry, and hop into my snug little ‘Beach Hut on Wheels’ and get properly dry and changed in the warm.
 Then it is time for a hot drink (and maybe cook up some breakfast).”